ciciswann/project-writeups/README.md

 At the end you should have shairplay-sync and MQTT broker running as services.
 You should also have the python-flaschen-taschen app.py running (`python3 app.py`) from inside the shairport-sync-mqtt-display directory and the Flaschen-Taschen server running (`sudo ./ft-server --led-gpio-mapping=adafruit-hat-pwm --led-slowdown-gpio=2 --led-rows=64 --led-cols=64 --led-show-refresh --led-brightness=50`).

+## 6502 Breadboard Computer

+*Work in Progress Build*
+This specific build was inspired by one of my favorite youtubers (Ben Eater).
+This has probably been one of my most challenging projects to date because I started at a baseline of knowing absolutely nothing about electrical schematics or electricity in general.

+## Macro Keyboard with Oled
+*Work in Progress Build*

+A 3D printed macro keyboard case with a small OLED attachment.
+Macros created by yours truly.